dell/pmaxperfpy/README.md

 * Clone or copy the repository package to a local directory, for example /opt

 ### Verify / edit requirements
 The version of the PyU4V library has to match the Unisphere version of the PowerMax array.
-An older library version can still work but it is recommended to use the exact same one.
-In ```requirements.txt``` the exact version is specified, please change if needed
+An older library version can still work but it is recommended to use the exact same version.
+By default, pmaxperfpy uses the latest available version.
+This can be changed in ```requirements.txt``` to the exact desired version, if needed.
 ```
 $ cat requirements.txt
 prometheus-client
-pyu4v == 10.1.0.2
+pyu4v >= 10.1.0.2
 ```

 ### Build the container image